 Why enroll your Android device

-Schools and employers want to make sure that you're using a secure, trusted device to access internal resources.
-The Company Portal and the Microsoft Intune apps keep your Android device and data secure while you're accessing these resources.
-They ensure that you have secure access to resources no matter where you are or what device you're using.
+Schools and employers want to make sure that you're using a secure, trusted device to access internal resources such as apps and Wi-Fi.
+When you enroll in Intune, the Microsoft Intune and Company Portal apps ensure that you have secure access to these resources no matter where you are or what device you're using.

-If your organization requires you to install and enroll with one of these apps, you'll need to do that before you can access corporate resources from your device.
+If your organization requires you to install and enroll with one of these apps, you'll need to do that before you can access internal apps on your device.
 This article describes the purpose and benefits of enrolling your devices with these apps.

 The apps walk you through each step of enrollment, and configure your device settings to match your organization's policies.
 They also alert you to problems or settings that need to be resolved before you can get corporate access.